sikuli/sikuli/docs/source/contributing.rst

 Generate and Submit Patches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
+Branch the Sikuli source tree using :command:`bzr branch lp:sikuli`.

+#.
+Fix bugs or add new features.

-Please generate your patches using :command:`bzr diff`, so we can
+#.
+Generate your patches using :command:`bzr diff`, so we can
    incorporate your patches into our code base esaily.

 #.
 Name the patch file with a :file:`.diff` extension.